-For those who were unable to attend the Advanced Placement Presentation on October 21st, you are now able to view the presentation below:
+For those who were unable to attend the Advanced Placement Presentation on October 21st, you are now able to view the presentation by clicking HERE.

 What is Advanced Placement?

 Advanced Placement (AP) courses offer university-level content to students in secondary school.
 Students in AP and Pre-AP programmes study topics in greater depth, providing an opportunity for enhanced learning.

 The rich course material, classroom discussion and unique assignments typical of AP courses help to develop the knowledge and the critical thinking skills in students that are university bound.